 Absolutely!
 Just swap the biscuits for a gluten-free version.

 Unsalted butter is the better option.
-You will mix the butter with biscuits that already contain salt, so there really is no need to add additional salt with salted butter.
+You will mix the butter with biscuits that already contain salt, so there is no need to add salt to salted butter.

-Overmixing can cause your cheesecake filling to split or become very dry and grainy.
-Only mix until the ingredients are combined and has a smooth, even texture.
+Overmixing the cheesecake filling can lead to the mixture splitting or becoming dry and grainy.
+Mix the ingredients just until they are combined and the filling has a smooth and even texture.

 Italian cheesecake - Lighter, uses ricotta cheese, baked.

-No-bake cheesecakes - Usually contains gelatine or other ingredients that will help the cheesecake to set.
+No-bake cheesecakes - Usually contain gelatine or other ingredients that will help the cheesecake to set.
 This is a lighter cheesecake than the baked versions and much easier to make, especially for beginners.

 More chocolate desserts